Muskox: Reintroductions in Eurasia

-Although the muskox belongs to the dry Arctic grassland, it seems to do well on Dovrefjell.
-However, the pastures are marginal, with little grass available in winter (the muskox eats only plants, not lichen as reindeer do), and over time, inbreeding depression is expected in such a small population which originated from only a few introduced animals.
+Although the muskox's typical habitat is dry Arctic grassland, it seems to thrive on Dovrefjell.
+However, the pastures are marginal, with little grass available in winter, and inbreeding depression over time is expected in such a small population.

 In addition to the population on Dovrefjell, the University of Tromsø had some animals on Ryøya outside Tromsø until 2018.

 Muskoxen were introduced to Svalbard in 1925–26 and 1929, but this population died out in the 1970s.
 They were also introduced in Iceland around 1930 but did not survive.

 In Russia, animals imported from Banks and Nunivak were released in the Taymyr Peninsula in 1974 and 1975, and some from Nunivak were released in Wrangel Island in 1975.
 Both locations are north of the Arctic Circle.
-By 2019 the population on Wrangel Island was about 1100, and the Taymyr Peninsula, about 11,000–14,000.
+By 2019, the population on Wrangel Island was about 1100, and the Taymyr Peninsula, about 11,000–14,000.
 A few muskoxen herds migrated from the Taymyr Peninsula far to the south to the Putorana Plateau.
 Once established, these populations have been, in turn, used as sources for further reintroductions in Siberia between 1996 and 2010.
 One of the last of these actions was the release of six animals within the Pleistocene Park project area in the Kolyma River in 2010, where a team of Russian scientists led by Sergey Zimov aims to prove that muskoxen, along with other Pleistocene megafauna that survived into the early Holocene in northern Siberia, did not disappear from the region due to climate change, but because of human hunting.

 Introductions in eastern Canada

 Ancient muskox remains have never been found in eastern Canada, although the ecological conditions in the northern Labrador Peninsula are suitable for them.
 In 1967, 14 animals were captured near Eureka on Ellesmere Island by the Institute for Northern Agricultural Research (INAR) and brought to a farm in Old Fort Chimo Kuujjuaq, northern Quebec, for domestication to provide a local cottage industry based on qiviut, a fine natural fiber.
-The animals thrived and the qiviut industry showed early success with the training of Inuit knitters and marketing, but it soon became clear that the Quebec government had never intended that the muskoxen be domestic, but had used INAR to capture muskoxen to provide a wild population for hunting.
+The animals thrived, and the qiviut industry showed early success with the training of Inuit knitters and marketing, but it soon became clear that the provincial government of Quebec had never intended that the muskoxen be domesticated, but had used INAR to capture muskoxen to provide a wild population for hunting.

 Government officials demanded that INAR leave Quebec and the farm be closed.
 Subsequently, 54 animals from the farm were released in three places in northern Quebec between 1973 and 1983, and the remaining were ceded to local zoos.
 Between 1983 and 1986, the released animals increased from 148 to 290, at a rate of 25% per year, and by 2003, an estimated 1,400 muskoxen were in Quebec.
 Additionally, 112 adults and 25 calves were counted in the nearby Diana Island in 2005, having arrived there by their own means from the mainland.
 Vagrant adults are sometimes spotted in Labrador, though no herds have been observed in the region.